Subscribie/stripe-connect-webhook-endpoint-router/README.md

 ###

-It it not possible or desireable to create Stripe webhooks endpoints in 'test mode' using the UI, they are all live by default.
+It it not possible or desirable to create Stripe webhooks endpoints in 'test mode' using the UI, they are all live by default.
 We must use the api for that.

 https://testing-stripe-connect-webhook-endpoint-router.pcpink.co.uk